triton-inference-server/server/docs/customization_guide/deploy.md

 Directory where repository agent shared libraries are found.

 > [!Warning]
-> Access to add or remove files from the repoagents directory
+> Access to add or remove files from the repoagent directory
 > must be access controlled.
 Adding untrusted files
 > can lead to arbitrarty code execution.